giswqs/geebook/chapters/01_introduction.md

 Earth Engine Notebook Authenticator.
 ```

 You can either choose an existing Cloud Project or create a new one.
 If you choose to create a new Cloud Project, enter a project name, e.g., `ee-your-username` and click the blue **SELECT** button to create a new Cloud Project.
-If a red warning message appears at the bottom of the page, click on the **Cloud Terms of Service** link to accept the terms of service and then click the **SELECT** button again:
+If a red warning message appears at the bottom of the page, click on the **Cloud Terms of Service** link to accept the terms of service and then click the **SELECT** button again (see {numref}`ch01_create_project`):

 ```{figure} images/ch01_create_project.jpg
 ---